Aurele-Barriere/CoreJIT/Readme.md

 The Coq development is extracted to OCaml as specified by the `extract.v` file.
 This creates an `extraction` directory where the extracted code is located.
-The patch `jit.ml.patch` is applied to the extracted code to enable the backend during the execution.
+The extraction of `jit` is patched with `jit.ml.patch` to integrate the native backend, which has no representation in coq (see below).

 ## OCaml Frontend